 • Vote with your wallet and buy sustainably manufactured products

-• Take into consideration not only the product material, but also production country.
-If the product is manufactured in farseas sountires, the shipping also creates emissions.
+• Take into consideration not only the product material, but also the production country.
+If the product is manufactured in farseas countires, the shipping also creates emissions.

 • Expensive doesn’t automatically mean good quality, longlasting and ecological product.
 It can also just be skillful marketing.
-Try to research the company’s and product in question manufaction and supply chain transparency.
+Try to research the manufacturing process and the supply chain transparency of the company and product in question.

 3. After your own use

-• When you sorte and recycle, make it as easy as possible.
+• When you sort and recycle, make it as easy as possible.
 Esthetics also has a bearing.
-When the recycling bin is good looking, you can have it on display and then recycling becomes part of your everyday routines almost unnoticed.
+When the recycling bin is good looking, you can have it on display and that way recycling becomes part of your everyday routines almost unnoticed.

 • Don’t make too big obstacles for recycling.
 Small recycling bags are easier to carry than overflowing waste box mountains.